Francesco Rosi: 1960s

 Rosi was one of the central figures of the politicised post-neorealist 1960s and 1970s of Italian cinema, along with Gillo Pontecorvo, Pier Paolo Pasolini, the Taviani brothers, Ettore Scola and Valerio Zurlini.
 Dealing with a corrupt postwar Italy, Rosi's movies take on controversial issues, such as Salvatore Giuliano, a film that won the Silver Bear for Best Director at the 12th Berlin International Film Festival in 1962.
-The film examined the life of the Sicilian gangster Giuliano, using the technique of a long series of flashbacks, one that became very popular thereafter.
+The film examined the life of the Sicilian gangster Giuliano, using the technique of a long series of flashbacks.
 Shipman suggests that the film, with a "superb unity of the landscape and people of Sicily" ... "made Rosi's international reputation."

-In 1963 he directed Rod Steiger in the film Hands over the City ("Le mani sulla città"), in which he courageously denounced the collusion between the various government departments and the crooked urban reconstruction programmes in Naples.
+In 1963 he directed Rod Steiger in the film Hands over the City ("Le mani sulla città"), in which he denounced the collusion between the various government departments and the urban reconstruction programmes in Naples.
 The film was awarded the Golden Lion at the Venice Film Festival.
 The film, together with Salvatore Giuliano, is generally considered the first of his films concerning political issues, later to be expressed in the flexible and spontaneous acting of Gian Maria Volonté.
 Rosi himself explained the film's purpose: "What interests me passionately is how a character behaves in the relation to the collectivity of society.
 I'm not making a study of character but of society.
 To understand what a man is like in his private drama you must begin to understand him in his public life".

 In The Moment of Truth ("Il momento della verità", 1965), Rosi changed what was planned as a documentary about Spain in to a film about bullfighter Miguel Marco Miguelin.
 Shipman comments: "The wide screen and colour footage of the corrida were incomparably superior to those seen outside Spain hitherto."

 After this Rosi moved into the unfamiliar world of the movie fable with More Than a Miracle (also titled Cinderella Italian Style and Happily Ever After, Italian: "C'era una volta" – "Once Upon a Time ...").
-The film starred Sophia Loren and Omar Sharif, fresh from the success of the 1965 film Doctor Zhivago, although Rosi had initially asked for the part to be played by Marcello Mastroianni.
+The film starred Sophia Loren and Omar Sharif, although Rosi had initially asked for the part to be played by Marcello Mastroianni.